 Most people skip ankle work entirely.
-Then they wonder why their squats feel wobbly, their balance is trash, or why their knees complain every time they sit cross-legged.
+Then they wonder why their squats feel wobbly, their balance is off, or why their knees complain every time they sit cross-legged.
 The cross-legged ankle stretch fixes a surprising amount of that with zero equipment and about three minutes of your day.

 Step-by-Step: How to Do the Cross-Legged Ankle Stretch